 Possibly more than any other sport, there is a unique culture that surrounds hockey.
 It’s a tightly knit group that is as dedicated to their sport as any in the world.
 As a result of this relationship, a unique corresponding ‘hockey slang’ has developed among players to describe hockey-specific things or events.
-If you’re not a member of the community, you would be clueless as to what hockey players are talking about when they use some of these words.
+If you’re not a member of the community, you would be clueless as to what hockey players are talking about when they use some of their off the wall terms.

 Hockey Player Lingo: A-Z

 Bar Down/Bar Mexico: a type of shot that hits the bottom of the crossbar and shoots right down into the net.
 All beauties (see below) attempt to go bar down whenever possible, as it is seen as a very impressive shot.
 Just listen to the sound as the puck hits the bar and goes in below.